 - Future Leaders – Governmental Member Voting Representatives who are new to the profession, serving less than four years.

 - International Leaders – Governmental Member Voting Representatives who reside outside of the United States.

 - Match Scholarship – Governmental Member Voting Representatives who have a 50% financial match from their Code Council Chapter, Jurisdiction or personal.
 Click here for ICC Chapters.

 - Small Town Leaders – Governmental Member Voting Representatives whose city or county population is 50,000 or less.

 - Veteran Leaders – Governmental Member Voting Representatives who have served their jurisdiction for 10 years or more.
 Membership in the Legacy organizations will be counted toward years served.

 For 2015, Code of Honor scholarships will support participation in the Public Comment Hearings held September 30 – October 7, 2015.
-The scholarship application period will open on Monday, May 4 and close on Friday, July 17.
+The scholarship application period now open and will close on Friday, July 17.

 Who May Apply